KarstensLab/microshades/README.md

 <img src="man/figures/README-cvd_blue-1.png" width="100%" />

+To learn more about the different functions and shades in microshades, please visit the [reference](https://KarstensLab.github.io/microshades/reference) section of our website.

-## Phyloseq useage
+## Phyloseq Combatibility

-For detailed tutorials on how to use microshades function with phyloseq objects, please reference vignette articles on the [website](https://KarstensLab.github.io/microshades).
+For detailed tutorials on how to use microshades function with phyloseq objects, please review the [vignette articles](https://KarstensLab.github.io/microshades) articles on the website.

 Here is an example of the plot generated with microshades on Curated Metagenomic Data of the Human Microbiome.
+On the left is the original stacked barplot made using phyloseq.
+On the right are two barplot of the same data, with microshades palettes and functions applied.

 <img src="man/figures/plot_CMD.png" width="100%" style="display: block; margin: auto;" />

 microshades uses coloring to correspond with taxonomic group and subgroup levels.
 In this example, the phylum and genus information are explored.
 Darker shades indicate the most abundant genera for each phylum, and lighter shades are less abundant.
-Users can additionally reorder the samples based on a specified taxonomic rank and name, in this example by genus "Eubacterium" abundance.
+Users can additionally reorder the samples based on a specified taxonomic rank and name, or reorder the phylum groups.

-## Apply the microshades palette to other plots
+## Apply the microshades palette to non-microbiome data

-To only use and apply a microshades palette color to an existing graph, use `scale_fill_manual()`.
-Below is an example of how to apply the color palettes to a different type of plot.
+To apply a microshades palette color to a plot, use `scale_fill_manual()`.

+The following examples use the palmerpenguins dataset to show how to apply the color palettes to non-microbiome data.

+This first example examines the number of each species of penguin.
+The different color shades represent the island that the penguin was located.

 ``` r
 library(palmerpenguins)